 Luckily, Susan was using the matches of her 95-year-old mother Ruth for this search.
 This strategy put results within better reach, since Cornelia is her (Ruth’s) great-grandmother, and Cornelia’s unknown father is Ruth’s 2G grandfather.

-Strategies for success: Mentoring
+Strategies for success: Coaching

 Susan owns a copy of Your DNA Guide–the Book, but had only worked through a few chapters of it.
-To move ahead more quickly with her progress, she purchased a one-on-one Mentoring session with Diahan in-person at the National Genealogical Society conference in May.
+To move ahead more quickly with her progress, she purchased a one-on-one Coaching session with Diahan in-person at the National Genealogical Society conference in May.

-During their Mentoring session, Diahan helped Susan better understand the process of creating genetic networks that represent descendants from each branch of the family.
+During their Coaching session, Diahan helped Susan better understand the process of creating genetic networks that represent descendants from each branch of the family.
 Afterward, Susan spent about six hours carefully sorting and labeling her AncestryDNA matches, beginning with the current generation, moving backward one generation at a time.

 “I went through Diahan’s process of using the Shared Matches feature to eliminate the people who I knew were from Cornelia’s husband’s side, then I eliminated those from Catherine’s side,” she explains.
 “That left me with a group of ‘leftovers’ and [I] made a list of which of them had trees.
 I had 13 [matches] in my group of leftovers; only three had trees with 50 or more people.
 One of the trees had nobody in New York.
 On the second tree, some people were in New York but nowhere near where Catherine’s family lived.
 But the 3rd match had a tree with 93 people, nearly all from Ulster County, exactly where Catherine was.